florenciacomuzzi/k8s-environment-terraform/README.md

 ---

+## Autoscaling
+The following features are enabled by the module:
+* The cluster autoscaler in GKE is responsible for automatically adjusting the number of nodes in a node pool based on resource demands (like CPU and memory usage).
+* Node Autoprovisioning is a feature of GKE's cluster autoscaler but works at a higher level than individual node pools.
+It allows the GKE cluster to dynamically create new node pools when the existing node pools cannot meet the resource needs of the workloads.
+* Vertical Pod Autoscaling (VPA) is a feature that automatically adjusts the resource requests (CPU and memory) for individual Pods based on their actual usage over time.
+This helps ensure that each Pod has enough resources to operate efficiently without over-provisioning or under-provisioning resources.

+---

 ## CICD
 CICD runs in GitHub Actions.
 A unique service account is used by the pipeline to authenticate with GCP.
 A service account credentials file is used however Workload Identity Federation is preferred for authentication.
 This is a potential area for improvement.

 The actual Terraform state is stored in a Cloud Storage bucket.
-Terraform authenticates using the CICD service account however best practice is to use a separate, distinct service account with just enough permissions to manage GCP resources.
+Terraform authenticates using the CICD service account however best practice is for Terraform to impersonate a separate, distinct service account used by Terraform with just enough permissions to manage GCP resources.

 For more information on setting up CICD, refer to the [CICD](https://github.com/florenciacomuzzi/k8s-environment-terraform/blob/main/docs/SETUP.md) documentation.